Skimlinks/affiliated forum links

-Skimlinks is commonly used on many forums — it tracks links to some retailers and service providers, and if that click then generates revenue, this site is paid.
+Skimlinks is commonly used on many forums – it tracks links to some retailers and service providers, and if a click generates revenue, this site is paid.

-In April 2012 we turned Skimlinks on for some users in a few non money boards.
-In April 2013, we extended this to a few boards in the money section of the forum for a one month trial.
+In April 2012 we turned Skimlinks on for some users in a few non-money boards.
+In April 2013, we extended this to a few boards in the money section of the forum.

-Importantly none of these change the content, what you see nor track individual's personal data — but do help fund our free forum.
+Importantly none of these changes the content, what you see, nor tracks individuals' personal data – but does help fund our free forum.

-For forum members who registered after 20 April 2012, Skimlinks and affiliated forum links are pre-ticked as on, but you can deselect this as you register, or any time afterwards.
+For forum members who registered after 20 April 2012, Skimlinks and affiliated forum links are automatically turned on, but you can change this in your forum settings (https://forums.moneysavingexpert.com/usercp.php)

-If you have affiliated forum links turned on and you are in a board where they are active, we have added the phrase 'Skimlinks and affiliated forum links are turned on' in the right hand side of the page in green.
+If you have affiliated forum links turned on and you're in a board where they're active, we have added the phrase 'Skimlinks and affiliated forum links are turned on' in the right-hand side of the page in green.

-Skimlinks is a software company used by websites like Mumsnet, AVForums, TechRadar and Telegraph.co.uk.
+Skimlinks is a software company used by websites such as Mumsnet, AVForums, TechRadar and Telegraph.co.uk.

-Its software turns some standard weblinks, for firms Skimlinks has a relationship with, such as www.amazon.co.uk, in some of our forum boards into tracked links.
+Its software turns some standard weblinks, for firms Skimlinks has a relationship with, such as www.amazon.co.uk, into tracked links in some of our forum boards.

 They then mark it as coming from this site.
-If Skimlinks receives a lead generation fee, MoneySavingExpert gets a proportion of this.
+If Skimlinks receives a lead generation fee, MoneySavingExpert.com gets a proportion of this.

 Important: Skimlinks also has a separate Skimwords software, which is intrusive and adds links to keywords.
 We're not using that software, so please don't confuse the two.